-A remembrance by Linda Diamond, former president of CORE, Inc.
+A Remembrance by Linda Diamond, former President of CORE Learning

 Almost 28 years ago while I was a senior policy analyst, sitting in my office at RPP International, a California education public policy think tank, I heard a commanding voice berating my boss, Paul Berman, for failing to address the most important policy issue of the time.
 The woman was Marion Joseph, a California grandmother who saw a serious problem—California’s children were not learning to read.
 Marion saw this firsthand when she discovered that her beloved grandson struggled to learn to read.
 He was not alone.
 California’s reading scores were in the tank, so Marion made it her mission to learn from researchers how reading should be taught.
 She soon understood that whole language was not the way, and she was determined to do something about it.
 At that moment, 28 years ago, CORE was born.

 Paul Berman, knowing he was out of his depth, asked Marion to meet with me, a former director of Curriculum and Staff Development in the Alameda Unified School District, since I was the only one in the office with actual school experience.
 Many years before, I had been trained by Siegfried Engelmann in Direct Instruction, so I knew about reading.
 We spoke for hours, and soon thereafter she returned with Bill Honig, former state schools superintendent, and later Drs.
 Anne Cunningham and Ruth Nathan, both reading researchers.